kayc0des/twi_translation/README.md

 This project demonstrates how a pretrained model like MarianMTModel can be fine-tuned to handle a low-resource language translation task like English to Twi.
 By utilizing an existing model architecture and focusing on the nuances of the target language pair, this project provides a foundation for further developments in multilingual and low-resource language translations.

 ## Future Work
-Expanding the dataset beyond the current subset to improve translation accuracy.
+- Expanding the dataset beyond the current dataset to improve translation accuracy!
-Testing the model on longer and more complex sentences.
+- Testing the model on longer and more complex sentences.
-Exploring other models or architectures that might improve the quality of translation for low-resource languages like Twi.
+- Exploring other models or architectures that might improve the quality of translation for low-resource languages like Twi.

 ## Acknowledgments
 - Hugging Face for providing accessible pretrained models.